tomahawk69/library/README.md

 Logging properties (info by default) are in library-core\src\main\resources\log4j2.xml

 Roadmap:
-1. Implement "update" operation
+1. Technical debt
-2. Implement "delete" operation
+2. Move DB structure management to procedure
 3. Implement backups
 4. Move to one of DB frameworks